MarkPflug/Sylvan/docs/Sylvan.Data.Csv.Releases.md

 # Sylvan.Data.Csv Release Notes

 _0.4.2_
-Fix bug with handling improperly quoted fields.
+Fix bug with handling improperly quoted fields in CsvDataReader.

 _0.4.1_
 Fix bug with CsvWriter not handling fields correctly in fast path.